gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 ## Overview

 _Filter tunings_ are specific tunings of filters to maximise a particular characteristic of it's response.
-Filter tuning directly specifies what the filters polynomials must be.
+Filter tuning directly specifies what the filters polynomials must be in it's transfer function (see [What Are Transfer Functions, Poles and Zeroes](/electronics/circuit-design/what-are-transfer-functions-poles-and-zeroes/) for more info).

 * **Butterworth** Optimized for the flattest response through the pass-band, at the expense of having a low transition between the pass and stop-band.
 * **Chebyshev**: Designed to have a steep transition between the pass and stop-band, at the expense of gain ripple in either the pass or stopband (_type 1_ or _type 2_).
 Also called  Chevyshev, Tschebychev, Tschebyscheff or Tchevysheff, depending on exactly how you translate the original Russian name.
 There are two types of Chebyshev filters: